-The implementation of these plans will begin in 2019 and they are structured across four key areas:
+The implementation of these plans began in 2019 and they are structured across four key areas:

 Currently, some of these initiatives are already implemented, including the adoption of the Life Saving Rules, the reinforcement of training activities related to safety leadership and the development of a reward-consequence system for all of our operations.

 In 2019, Galp continued to develop and implement measures to reinforce the awareness that the safety of people, environment and assets is essential to the company's sustainability.
 Galp Safe Energy is an initiative that aims to keep matters related to the safety of people, environment and assets on the top of the mind of everyone who works or develops activities in the company.
 Throughout the year, several communication and learning action related to the Galp Life Saving Rules (GLSR) were carried out, namely GLSR disclosure posters, renewal of employee cards with 9GLSR on the back, e-learning program, among others.

 Galp promotes training and learning opportunities, sessions for the exchange of experiences and dissemination of safety knowledge.
 These opportunities lead to continuous performance improvement and dissemination of best practices in identifying and managing risks, while at the same time promoting attitude and behavior changes.

 As part of our Annual Safety Forum, Galp promoted an interactive session to share safety and security experiences with its business partners.
 Several speakers from other oil and gas and chemicals companies participated in the session and shared safety best practice, recent trends, knowledge and possible strategies in this area, which is of paramount importance to Galp’s overall safety practices.

 Human factors in our activities